-BTRFS fragmentation can hurt the performance of your System.
+BTRFS fragmentation can hurt the performance of your System

-find the most fragmented files on your System:
+Find the most fragmented files on your System

 find / -xdev -type f| xargs filefrag 2>/dev/null | sed 's/^\(.*\): \([0-9]\+\) extent.*/\2 \1/' | awk -F ' ' '$1 > 500' | sort -n -r

-awk -F ' ' '$1 > 500' | cut -f ' ' -f2 2>/dev/null | xargs -r btrfs fi defrag -f -v
+awk -F ' ' '$1 > 500' | cut -d ' ' -f2 2>/dev/null | xargs -r btrfs fi defrag -f -v

-find gets all files on the specified path (/) without descending into other mounted filesystems (-xdev). then filefrag determines the fragmantation, the sed command reformats the output so that the extend count is on first position followed by the filename. then awk parses that list filtering only files that have more than 500 extends. after that is done, the output is „cut“ to only contain the filenames and passed to btrfs defrag for defragmentation. -v on the defrag command prints out all processed files.
+find gets all files on the specified path (/) without descending into other mounted filesystems (-xdev).
+Then filefrag determines the fragmentation, the sed command reformats the output so that the extent count is on first position followed by the filename.
+Then awk parses that list filtering only files that have more than 500 extends.
+After that is done, the output is „cut“ to only contain the filenames and passed to btrfs defrag for defragmentation. -v on the defrag command prints out all processed files.
 Also take a look on the longterm IO usage before and after the defrag to see how big the difference in the real world is.